0w0i0n0g0/hangl_click_api/README.md

 ## Notification

-- This API returns the click count state of the link shortener "han.gl" in the form of SVG.
+- It returns the click counts of the link shortener "han.gl" in the form of SVG.

-- If you want to use link shortener and use this api, go to : https://han.gl/
+- If you want to use link shortener for this, go to : https://han.gl/

 - The codes of this repos follow the No License.
 The code cannot be modified and used for commercial purposes without the copyright holder's permission.
 For more information, visit : https://choosealicense.com/no-permission/